Luis Planas

 Planas was born in Valencia.
 He studied at the University of Valencia where he received his law degree.
 He joined the public service in 1980, when he joined the Labour Inspectors Corps and was assigned to Córdoba.
 He was first elected to the Spanish Congress of Deputies from Córdoba in 1982 and elected Member of the European Parliament in 1987 representing Spain.

 In 1993, Andalusian president, Manuel Chaves, appointed him as Regional Minister for Agriculture, Fisheries and Food and in 1994 he was appointed Regional Minister of the Presidency.
 In 1996, he was designated as senator by the Parliament of Andalusia but he was quickly appointed Chief of Staff of the European Commission Vice President, Manuel Marín.
 He continued in European posts until 2004, when he was appointed Spanish Ambassador before Morocco.
 In 2010, he was appointed Permanent Representative of Spain to the European Union.

-In 2013 andalusian president, José Antonio Griñán, appointed him Regional Minister for Agriculture, Fisheries and Environment until late 2013.
+In 2013 Andalusian president, José Antonio Griñán, appointed him Regional Minister for Agriculture, Fisheries and Environment until late 2013.
 In 2014, he was elected Secretary-General of the European Economic and Social Committee, an office he left in June 2018 when prime minister Pedro Sánchez appointed him as Minister of Agriculture, Fisheries and Food.

 Early life and education

 Planas was born in Valencia in 1952.
-He is the nephew of Josep Maria Planes, a distinguish journalist who was one of the promoters of the investigative journalism in Catalonia and that was murdered by anarchist militiamen at the beginning of the Spanish Civil War.
+He is the nephew of Josep Maria Planes, a distinguished journalist who was one of the promoters of the investigative journalism in Catalonia and that was murdered by anarchist militiamen at the beginning of the Spanish Civil War.
 He studied at the University of Valencia where he received his law degree and an Extraordinary Degree award.

 Early career

 Labour Inspector and first contacts with politics

-In 1980 he joined by public contest to the Labour Inspectorate and was assigned to Córdoba.
+In 1980, he joined by public contest to the Labour Inspectorate and was assigned to Córdoba.
 In the 1982 general election, Planas was elected Member to the Cortes Generales for Córdoba.
-While serving he was a member of the Constitutional Committee and the Committee on Foreign Affairs, he served as spokesman for the Socialist Parliamentary Group on European Affairs and member of the Joint Committee on Cortes Generales-European Parliament.
+While serving, he was a member of the Constitutional Committee and the Committee on Foreign Affairs, he served as spokesman for the Socialist Parliamentary Group on European Affairs and member of the Joint Committee on Cortes Generales-European Parliament.